sara-sabr/ITStrategy/wip-tec/en/WebServicesAccess.md

 #### Perimeter Protection

 A tool that forces all electronic content to be categorized by classification and can clearly alerts the end user of such classification.
-Such tool is to augment the DLP program by providing it with metadata description of the electronic content where, should the content being uploaded not match the security of the site, it flags infractions for later investigation or just blocks them entirely.
+This will augment the DLP program by providing it with metadata description of the electronic content where, should the content being uploaded not match the security of the site, it flags infractions for later investigation or just blocks them entirely.

 A solution that forces classification of documents and emails as well as basic rules around the sharing of information through the network would allow our firewall to detect and prevent that information from getting out of the network.